Probiotics: Benefits, Categories, and Protocols

 Combination probiotics blend different types of probiotics into one formula.
-An example is SBO Probiotic.
-SBO Probiotic combines the food-based probiotic Lactobacillus plantarum, the soil-based, spore forming probiotics Bacillus subtilis and Bacillus coagulans, and the beneficial yeast, Saccharomyces boulardii into one capsule.
-The total CFUs of this probiotic blend is 50 billion.
+An example is Nexabiotic, which combines the food-based lactobacillus and bifidobacterium probiotics, the soil-based, spore forming probiotics Bacillus subtilis and Bacillus coagulans, and the beneficial yeast, Saccharomyces boulardii into one capsule.
+The total CFUs of this probiotic blend is 17.25 billion.

-SBO Probiotic also contains prebiotic superfoods in a fermented organic botanical blend.
+Nexabiotic also contains the prebiotic inulin which feeds and supports the strength of the probiotics in each capsule.
 This probiotic supports healthy immune system function, healthy gut function, and a healthy gastrointestinal tract.

 Which Probiotic Is Best For You?

 For most people, taking a combination probiotic for general wellness is a great idea.
 However, if you have digestive health symptoms or other significant health complaints than it would be wise to try them one at a time to see which one makes the biggest difference for you.

 Your trial run on the probiotic type should only need to last about 7 days.
 The first few days, the microbiome may need to adjust to the new probiotic strains and this could cause some unwanted symptoms but that should not last more than 3 days.
 By 7 days, you should see improvements if the probiotic you are testing is right for you.

 If you are a highly sensitive individual, I would recommend starting with a soil based formula as those tend to be the most well-tolerated.
 They are also the most expensive unfortunately.
 If you feel better after the 7 day trial than that is a sign that this particular probiotic is benefiting you and if you feel worse than it is not.